GracesGames/GracesGames.github.io/_posts/2017-07-23-Co-operation-Co-dependent.markdown

 {:.p-center}
 [PLAY HERE][gamejolt-cooperation-codependent]

+##### Motivation

+After developing two games that could not be released due to copyright laws (ripped assets), it was time to create an game from idea to release.
+My favorite game type are co-operative games, since they allow players to achieve a common goal.
+By playing together, the fun is greater than the sum of its parts.
+This motivated me to create a game in which the players are co-dependent.

+##### Gameplay

 Co-operation Co-dependent consists of two sub-games, a space shooter on the top half of the screen and an endless runner on the bottom half.
 The unique element is that players of both games need each other to survive.
 By making the players survival dependent on the shared effort of both, the game is a test for true cooperation and teamwork.
 It is a fun collaborative experience which encourages bonding between people.

 In the space shooter, the player controls a spaceship with the goal to shoot and avoid the enemy spaceships while trying to collect hearts.
 These hearts increase the shared health pool, thereby keeping the players alive.
 If either player collides with an enemy, the team's health is reduced.